rmsk2/smssender/README.md

 # Building and installing
 The software depends on [go.bug.st/serial](https://github.com/bugst/go-serial), a library which allows go code to talk to RS-232 serial devices.
 After installing `go-serial` the service can be built by executing `go build`.
-A primitive script (`build_raspi.sh`) which performs cross compilation to an ARMv8 Linux target (i.e. a Respberry PI 3 or later) is also provided.
+A primitive script (`build_raspi.sh`) which performs cross compilation to a (64 bit) ARMv8  Linux target (i.e. a Raspberry Pi 3 or later) is also provided.
 When started the following environment variables can be set in order to configure the behaviour of `smssender`.

 # Calling the REST service